Skip to main content

 Confirm the transfer

 Review the transaction details and confirm.
-You will need to sign transactions on the source chain.
+You will need to sign a transaction on the source chain.
 Gas fees apply on the source chain.

 7